jcrawford/jcrawford.github.io/content/posts/2025/11/finding-yourself-in-portugal-94.md

 ---
-slug: "finding-yourself-in-portugal-94"
+slug: finding-yourself-in-portugal-94
-title: "Finding Yourself in Portugal"
+title: Finding Yourself in Portugal
+excerpt: >-
-excerpt: "Explore the fascinating world of portugal and discover how it can transform your approach to travel.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of portugal and discover how it can transform your approach to travel.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/finding-yourself-in-portugal-94/featured.jpg"
+featuredImage: /images/content/finding-yourself-in-portugal-94/featured.jpg
-category: "family"
-tags: ["travel", "culture", "journey", "tourism"]
+tags:
+  - travel
+  - culture
+  - journey
+  - tourism
+  - family
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-11-02"
+publishedAt: '2025-11-02'
-updatedAt: "2025-11-02"
+updatedAt: '2025-11-02'
 ---

 In today's world, portugal represents more than just a trend—it's a fundamental shift in how we approach travel.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.